 Question # 3

-Which combination of steps will meet these requirements?
-(Select TWO.)
+application.
+Which combination of solutions will meet these requirements with the LEAST

 Question # 4